Universal Analog Computation: Fra\"iss\'e Limits of Dynamical Systems: Connections to coalgebra and domain theory

 If $X$ is a non-empty second-countable Stone space, so is $\F(X)$ with this topology; and $\F$ indeed becomes an endofunctor on the category of second-countable Stone spaces by sending a morphism $f : X \to Y$ to the morphism $\F(f) : \F(X) \to \F(Y)$ which maps a closed set $A$ to its image $f[A]$~\cite{Kupke2003}.
 However, then $T$ is an $\F$-coalgebra only if it also is lower-hemicontinuous (and not only upper-hemicontinuous), and, further, coalgebra morphisms do not include all our system morphisms.
 We get a closer match, if we work only with the \emph{upper Vietoris topology} (aka \emph{miss topology}) which is generated only by the $\Box U$.
 The downside is that then $\F(X)$ is only a spectral space, not necessarily a Stone space.
 This brings us to domain theory.

-\emph{Domain theory}. \textcite{Edalat1995} studies dynamical systems via domain theory by considering, among others, the upper Vietoris topology on $\F(X) \setminus \{ \emptyset \}$ which (in our case where $X$ is a second-countable Stone space) is an $\omega$-algebraic bounded-complete dcpo and $\F(T)$ a Scott-continuous function. \cite{Hornischer2021} provides another way of assigning a dynamical system $(X,T)$ (viewed as a computational process) to a domain $D$ with a continuous $\llbracket T \rrbracket : D \to D$ (viewed as the denotational semantics of that process: a program $\llbracket T \rrbracket$ of type $D$).
+\emph{Domain theory}. \textcite{Edalat1995} studies dynamical systems via domain theory by considering, among others, the upper Vietoris topology on $\F(X) \setminus \{ \emptyset \}$ which (in our case where $X$ is a second-countable Stone space) is an algebraic domain and $\F(T)$ a Scott-continuous function (definitions below).\footnote{Moreover, the algebraic domain has only countably many compact elements (definition below) and is bounded-complete (any two elements with an upper bound have a least upper bound).} \cite{Hornischer2021} provides another way of assigning a dynamical system $(X,T)$ (viewed as a computational process) to a domain $D$ with a continuous $\llbracket T \rrbracket : D \to D$ (viewed as the denotational semantics of that process: a program $\llbracket T \rrbracket$ of type $D$).
 This approach also incorporates probability measures on $X$.
 Here, we will make precise the analogy between, on the one hand, the dynamical systems that we study in this paper and, on the other hand, domain theory.
 To do so, we prove an equivalence between the category $\Sysef$ and a `domain-theoretic' category that we call $\dynAlg$.